SuperLan11/Adventure2D/README.md

 The game uses JavaScript and Context2D commands to draw the game on a HTML canvas.

 ## How to Play
-Press the green Code button, download the ZIP, and open the html file to open the game.
+Press the green Code button, download the ZIP, and extract the folder.
+Then open the html file in the extracted folder to open the game.
 Use the arrows keys to move.
 You will damage enemies when you attempt to move directly into them.
 There are two potions that will restore some of your health if you move to them.
 Refresh the page or reopen the file to replay the game.